smscommunity/sms-guide/shines/b2/spider.md

 We'll look at what we're aiming to do, what inputs we need to have down, and then go through a flowchart of reacting to the spider.

+*This page references example videos but these haven't been publically uploaded yet (ask in the Discord about this), and the page could do with some simplification and restructuring in general.*

 ## Big Picture
 *Paragraphs that beginners should consider are marked with ☼.*